HydroModPy/HydroModPy/docs/source/architecture/storage-layout.rst

 - A solving run refreshes a heartbeat sidecar under ``.hmp/running/`` so ``hmp catalog watch`` and ``hmp catalog gc`` read liveness from a file rather than from a database a live solve holds locked.
-- ``hmp catalog reindex`` fills a staging database next to the index and publishes it with one ``os.replace``, so readers never see a partial rebuild.
+- ``hmp catalog reindex`` fills a staging database next to the index and installs it with one atomic rename (``_publish`` in ``hydromodpy/results/catalog/reindex.py``, the only publishing path).
+  The invariant is that ``index.duckdb`` is never absent nor
+  half-written: a reader that was reading keeps reading the file it opened, and the next opener gets the rebuilt one. ``os.replace`` delivers exactly that on POSIX.
+Windows refuses it with ``PermissionError`` as soon as another handle is on the index, because ``MoveFileEx`` deletes the target eagerly, so the same rename is asked of the kernel there through ``SetFileInformationByHandle`` with ``FILE_RENAME_INFO_EX`` and ``FILE_RENAME_POSIX_SEMANTICS``, which unlinks the target from its directory instead of deleting it.
+  Both ends are one atomic rename; there is no non-atomic fallback.
+  Where the kernel supports neither (below Windows 10 1709, or a volume that is not NTFS) the rebuild fails and says so: the previous index is untouched and still readable, and the fix is to close the processes reading the project and rebuild again.

 Lockfile and reproducibility
 ----------------------------